 Effective May 25, 2018, the European Union ("EU") implemented the General Data Protection Regulation ("GDPR"), a broad data protection framework that expands the scope of EU data protection law to non-European Union entities that process, or control the processing of, the personal data of EU subjects.
 The GDPR allows for the imposition of fines and corrective action on entities that improperly use, disclose or secure the personal data of EU subjects, including through a data security breach.
 In addition, an increasing number of states in the U.S. have enacted laws containing similar requirements to the GDPR for businesses collecting or processing personal data.
-For example, the State of California enacted the California Consumer Privacy Act of 2018 ("CCPA"), which was significantly amended by the California Privacy Rights Act, and sets forth comprehensive privacy and security obligations regarding the collection and processing of personal data.
+For example, the State of California enacted the California Consumer Privacy Act of 2018 ("CCPA"), which was significantly amended by the California Privacy Rights Act, and sets forth comprehensive privacy and security obligations regarding the collection and processing of personal data of eligible California residents.
+Other states have, or are expected to, enact similar or more expansive legislation regarding the collection and processing of personal data.